 National Park Services’ Rivers, Trails and Conservation Assistance program

 In collaboration with the Village of Questa

-LEAP is Land, Experience and Art of Place – a project of a local non-profit, Localogy.
-Through LEAP, stories and photos will be collected in an online archive and area youth will engage in research and record interviews with local elders.
+*LEAP is Land, Experience, and Art of Place – a project of local non-profit Localogy.
+Through LEAP, stories and photos are being collected into an online archive.
+The communities, including youth, will engage in research and record interviews with local elders.

-The Questa History and Community Trail is a project of the Questa Creative Council.
+The Questa History Trail is a project of the Questa Creative Council.
 The QCC is a nonprofit tax-exempt organization under section 501(c)(3) of the US IRS Code.